 If you have the chance, book at least two nights here and try to spend a full day at the resort.
 Talk to the kind staff at the reception and book on of the many activities around the lake as well, as the area is perfect for walking, hiking, cultural village tours, bird watching and more.
 But remember, no matter the activity you opt for – make time for a delicious lunch at the resort and relaxing at the pier – that’s an order 😉

 Planning to do a gorilla trek in Uganda?
 Here is everything you need to know:

 Gorilla Trekking Uganda – Everything You Need To Know

 The resort and surroundings

-You’ll be amazed over the location of Mutanda Lake Resort.
+You’ll be amazed by the location of Mutanda Lake Resort.
 The drive there is a little bumpy, but the views and the resort make up for it right away!
 Upon your arrival, you’ll be greeted by friendly reception staff and a glass of fresh fruit juice.
 Take a walk around the area and check out the resort’s very own herb garden, the volleyball court and the pier.

-My favorite highlights of our stay here were the friendly staff and owners, the incredibly delicious dinners (still dreaming of that pumpkin curry soup!) and watching sunset on the terrace while drinking local beer.
+My favorite highlights of our stay here were the friendly staff and owners, the incredibly delicious dinners (still dreaming of that pumpkin curry soup!) and watching the sunset on the terrace while drinking local beer.

 I hope you enjoyed this article about Lake Mutanda Resort – if you want to make a booking, then get in touch with the hotel via their website and for more reviews, make sure to check out their Tripadvisor account!
 To view more stories from here, then have a look at my Instagram account as well.